 Bend itself has a variety of hotels and motels that are kid- and family-friendly.
 If you like to drink craft beer, check out Deschutes Brewery in the historic downtown.
 Many people also like to stay at Sunriver Resort in the town of Sunriver.
 This is more of a “resort” experience with bike rentals, golf, swimming pools, and many of the amenities you might anticipate in a package type vacation.

-About the author: Julie Henning is the new owner (but longtime editor) of the family travel website Road Trips for Families.
-She recently moved to Eugene, Oregon with her husband, three kids, and black lab.
-Follow her on Facebook, Twitter, Pinterest and Instagram.
+About the author: Julie Henning is the owner and editor of the family travel website Road Trips for Families.